misael-diaz/cli-chatbot-dynamate/README.md

 # cli-chatbot-dynamate

-This repository host the code that I have written so far on [DynaMate](https://github.com/omendibleba/DynaMate), a chatbot for assisting scientific researchers in the field of molecular dynamics.
+This repository hosts the code that I have written so far on [DynaMate](https://github.com/omendibleba/DynaMate), a chatbot for assisting scientific researchers in the field of molecular dynamics.